sunny0910/nested-comments/README.md

 User Comments can be one of the primary things in any Social or Collaborative website.
 The applications like Instagram, YouTube, Reddit etc have great implementations of User Comments.

 ## Techincal Specifications
-* The Backend is a REST API built in ExpressJS which is an MVC web-application framework for NodeJs.
+* The Backend is a REST API built in ExpressJs which is an MVC web-application framework for NodeJs.
-* MongoDB is used for the NoSQL Database along with ExpressJs in the backend Rest API.
-Mongoose, a MongoDB ODM(object data modelling) has also been used along with MongoDB in the database layer.
+* MongoDB is used as the NoSQL Database along with ExpressJs in the backend Rest API.
+Mongoose, a MongoDB ODM(Object Data Mapper) has also been used along with MongoDB in the database layer.
-* The Frontend is built using ReactJs along with Material-UI and React-Router.
+* The Frontend is built using ReactJs along with React-Router and Material UI as component library.

 ## Project Specifications
 * Home page has a demo post where users can add their comments.